 The headband can be washed in a machine, which is great if you use it regularly.
 You need to take the module and two speakers out, which takes a minute.

-The way you have to ease them along the headband does make me wonder whether they’ll last the test of time.
 The wire and connections seem robust enough.
-But it still makes me slightly nervous having to regularly tease the components in and out of place.
+However, it makes me slightly nervous having to regularly tease the components in and out of place.

 If you’re going to lie on them night after night, which naturally risks damaging them over time through normal wear and tear, I think it’s a good idea to be extra careful with the part you can control – removing the components.